mttcrn/polimi-CSE-notes/Artificial Neural Networks & Deep Learning.md

 Cross-validation is the use of the training dataset to both train the model (parameter fitting + model selection) and estimate its error on new data.

  - When lots of data are available use a Hold Out set and perform validation: hold out error might be biased by the specific split.
- - When we have few data available use Leave-One-Out Cross-Validation (LOOCV): it is unbiased but unfeasible with lots of data.
+ - When we have few data available use [[Machine Learning#Leave-One-Out Cross Validation (LOOCV)|Leave-One-Out Cross-Validation (LOOCV)]]: it is unbiased but unfeasible with lots of data.
- - K-fold Cross-Validation is a good trade-off (sometime better than LOOCV).
+ - [[Machine Learning#k-fold Cross Validation|k-fold Cross-Validation]] is a good trade-off (sometime better than LOOCV).

 Be aware of the number of model you get and how much it cost it to train.
 ## Preventing Neural Network Overfitting